 Background: The State of Florida has expressed a desire to construct or support the construction of a high-speed passenger rail system within the State to address some of its transportation concerns.
 Throughout the years, there have been numerous proposals for passenger trains to operate within the State, including high-speed passenger trains.
-The most recent proposal is the Bright line service by All Aboard Florida (AAF).
+The most recent proposal is the Brightline service by All Aboard Florida (AAF).
 AAF is a private company that proposes to operate a high-speed passenger rail service between Miami and Orlando with intermediate stations in Fort Lauderdale and West Palm Beach.
 The current proposal has 32 trains operating at a maximum speed of 110 MPH between West Palm Beach and Cocoa Beach, Florida.
+AAF has offered to pay for the costs of the initial safety improvements but only if the impacted local governments pay for the long-term maintenance of the railroad crossings.